 This sediment then gets broken down over time by the weather elements and the crashing waves, till the end result is fine grains of sand that stretch out for kilometers.
 Taking a stroll on one of these black sand beaches is one of the best things to do in Iceland in July when it’s not too cold and windy.
 Some of the most popular black sand beaches in Iceland include:

 - Diamond Beach

 - The Black Sand Beaches of Vik

 Not many are aware of the fact that Icelanders are quite big on making craft beers – and they are delicious!
 That is why one of the top things to do in Iceland in July is to go on the Reykjavík Beer Tour.
 The tour starts late afternoon and whilst learning all about Icelandic beer, you’ll be taken to a few venues to sample some of the best beers the island has to offer.

 Not only is this a delicious outing and learning experience, but many solo travelers have also said that this tour helped them make connections and new friends on their trip.
 So, if you find yourself in the capital city, this should be at the top of your to-do list.

 Just because the weather is nice, and you have a few extra daylight hours to spare, doesn’t mean that you should be spending all your time outdoors.
 We have so many interesting museums on the island that you’ll be amiss if you don’t visit at least a few of them.
 Some of the museums we highly recommend are:

 Explore Iceland in July!

-The plethora of summer activities in Iceland plus a more mild, stable weather, make July a great month to visit the island.
-So many places to be and so little time… so why waste time searching for and booking in and out of accommodation?
-Opt for a comfortable campervan to make the most of your time.
-Be sure to book yours at Campervan Iceland to avoid disappointment.
+The plethora of summer activities in Iceland, plus the milder, more stable weather, make July a great month to visit the island.
+With so many places to be and things to do, you don’t want to be tied down by pre-booking accommodation all over the island.
+Rent a comfortable campervan to make the most of your time (and budget) and camp in comfort.
 See you in July!